Am I advanced/skilled enough to attend the event?

 I can’t get there until Friday night, can I attend the intensive?
 Can I attend the festival?

-Wednesday is opening day and many intros, announcements and orientations will happen then so we do suggest you be present.
+Wednesday is opening night and many intros, announcements and orientations will happen then so we do suggest you be present.
 We also ask (again) that you attend the entirety of the intensive (Thursday -Sunday) that you register for, out of fairness to both the nature of the work and the teacher.
 If for any reason this seems unlikely or difficult for you, feel free to reach out however, priority for the intensives will be given to those we can attend the full 5 days.

 You can arrive late and/or leave early and/or come and go if you are attending via day-passes or drop-in classes.
 If you are wondering about the times and schedules feel free to print out a pdf of our schedule available here